rbowsley/lamplighthelp/source/13-3-0_Work_Reports.markdown

 The 'Data to show' options allow you to count your data in different ways.

-More information to be added.
+xxxxxxMore information to be added.xxxxxx

+xxxxxxReading the report - what do the different columns mean?xxxxxx